-Now I’m keeping the blog going to share what I’ve learned—and what I continue to learn.
-There’s news and research all the time, even though the media only seems to cover this epidemic occasionally—curious considering that the Centers for Disease Control and Prevention report that 300,000 people are infected in the US every year.
+My goal is to share what I’ve learned—and what I continue to learn.
+The Centers for Disease Control and Prevention report that 300,000 people are infected in the US every year.

 Do the math over a decade; that’s a lot of people.
-Many doctors and researchers immersed in helping Lyme patients believe that number is very low because of misdiagnoses and under-reporting.
+And those numbers are likely quite low because of misdiagnoses and under-reporting.
 Now multiply that across the globe and you see we’ve got a crisis.

 There’s lots of misinformation out there about Lyme, if you haven’t realized that yet.